FAQs for the New Home Barista

 How long does it take to heat up a manual coffee machine?

-Never give up an e61 group head to for the sake of saving a few minutes during heat up.
-The e61 is legendary for good reasons including thermal stability and gentle pressure ramp up during brewing.
+Never give up an E61 group for the sake of saving a few minutes during heat up.
+The E61 is legendary for good reasons including thermal stability and gentle pressure ramp up during brewing.

 Should I choose a vibration pump or a rotary pump?

-Vibration pumps deliver a lower flow rate and a more gentle pressure ramp up so they are recommended if you are looking for the very best coffee extraction.
-However, rotary pumps are quieter.
-For the best of both worlds look at the Profitec Pro 500 coffee machine which offers vibration pump performance without the "vibe rattle."
+Italian coffee machines come with either vibration or rotary pumps.
+Vibration pumps deliver a lower flow rate and a more gentle pressure ramp up so they are recommended if you are an espresso enthusiast looking for the very best in coffee extraction.
+However, rotary pumps are generally quieter.

 Why don't these coffee machines have buttons?

 For home coffee machines please avoid buttons.
 The primary reason for this is that for truly great espresso you need to extract by colour, not by time or by volume.
-This may sound tricky but don't be concerned at all - you can read about extracting by colour on my Training Page.
+This may sound tricky but don't be concerned at all - you can read about extracting by colour on my Understanding Espresso page.

 Are manual lever machines better than traditional machines?

 Manual lever Italian coffee machines give you the ability to control pressure on-the-run.
-A lever machine won't make a better coffee than a quality e61 machine.
-However, with a lever machine you can get a great extraction more consistently.
+A lever coffee machine won't make a better coffee machine with an E61 group.
+However, with a lever machine you can get a great espresso extraction more consistently.

-I'm a huge fan of the Profitec Pro 800 Italian lever coffee machine and had one in my home in what was a very happy year.
+I'm a huge fan of the Profitec Pro 800 lever coffee machine.
+I had one of these in my home for year and enjoyed the lever experience and enjoyed many amazing espressos.

 Are Italian coffee machines difficult to maintain?

-Unlike the automatic machines and appliances, manual machines are beautifully simple to use and very easy to maintain.
-There are just a few simple things you need to do.
+Unlike the automatic machines and appliances, manual coffee machines are beautifully simple to use and very easy to maintain.
+There are just a few simple things that you need to do to keep your machine clean and healthy.
+To find out more take a look at my Italian coffee machine Maintenance Guide

 Do I need an expensive coffee grinder?